 “Rochelle Police Chief Rob Buck and I have discussed the potential of a new joint communications center, combining the resources of Rochelle and the County.
 Problems such as the difficulty of getting staff will be solved for both of us when the City and County are working together.
 It seems like this is the direction where 911 is headed; having several agencies sharing and using the same system,” Sheriff Beitel explained.

 “For example, having a common CAD and Records System between Ogle and Boone Counties opens the possibility to networking our PSAPs for interoperability in and around the Interstate 39 & I-90 corridor.
 In addition, having a common CAD and Records System is certainly helpful for dispatchers, who will have the ability to back each other up should the need arise.”

 Ultimately, it was not only about the CIS product; neighboring Boone County’s first-hand experience with CIS’ Systems played a significant role in the Ogle’s decision-making process.

 “In large part, it was knowing a long-term CIS Customer and putting a lot of faith in what they said.
 If they had a problem, we trust they would have let us know.
 CIS has always been very responsive according to the CIS customers we contacted.
-We sensed that kind of commitment on CIS’ part and that’s important to us,” the Sheriff said.
+We sensed that kind of commitment on CIS’ part and that’s important to us,”

 “Like Boone County, I expect many years with CIS as our software vendor.”